MANUELTEC-NG/alx-low_level_programming/0x0E-structures_typedef/README.md

-Project on typedef in low level programming C
+Project on typedef in low level programming in C